Al Gore’s Stupendous Wealth Complicates His Climate Message. That Can Change.

 “We have more people wanting to join our tribe,” Shah said.
 “We need to stop kowtowing to the people in their [pro-fossil fuels] tribe.
 We need to focus on deploying more stuff, and Al Gore is key to deploying more stuff.”

 Gore seems to recognize this.
-In a recent interview on comedian Marc Maron’s podcast “WTF,” he quoted Upton Sinclair, whose 1906 classic The Jungle exposed the horrors of the meatpacking industry in Chicago and ultimately fueled reform efforts: “It is difficult to get a man to understand something, when his salary depends on his not understanding it.”
+In a recent interview, he quoted Upton Sinclair, whose 1906 classic The Jungle exposed the horrors of the meatpacking industry in Chicago and ultimately fueled reform efforts: “It is difficult to get a man to understand something, when his salary depends on his not understanding it.”

 “Rather than hide from his wealth, he should talk about it more, and talk about the opportunities in solar power,” said John Cook, a research assistant professor at George Mason University’s Center for Climate Change Communication.
 “It’s only polarizing in the sense that it gets criticized by opponents of climate action because it’s effective.
 You have to recognize the fact that the forces of the status quo will come after anything that’s effective.”